Balbader/42_Push_Swap/Push Swap Notes/1. GENERAL/Steps.md

 Calculate for each node of 'a', starting at the 1st, the cost of pushing it to 'b'.

 ### Rules
-1. If the a_node to be pushed to 'b' is the *Biggest* or the *Smallest* node of 'a', 'b' must have its *Biggest* node at its top in order to receive a_node.<br>
+1. If the a_node to be pushed to 'b' is going to be the *Biggest* or the *Smallest* node of 'b', 'b' must have its *Biggest* node at its top in order to receive a_node.<br>
 2. **IMPORTANT**: <br>
-3. For any other a_node with a value in between the *Biggest* and the *Smallest* a_node of 'a', the a_node will have to be positionned somewhere in 'b'.<br>
+3. For any other a_node with a value in between the *Biggest* and the *Smallest* a_node of 'b', the a_node will have to be positionned somewhere in 'b'.<br>
 4. **IMPORTANT**: If the in coming a_node is going to be the *Biggest* node in 'b', it should always be placed above the *Biggest* b_node if its consecutibe lesser is not in 'b'.
 If the consicutive lesser is available, a_node should then be placed above it. <br>
 5. In this case, we will have to calculate the number of ra or rra necessery to bring the a_node to the top of 'a' and the number of rb or rrb to reposition 'b' in the right order to receive the a_node.<br>
 6. The cost of each a_node will be stored in a cost array in order to be able find the cheapest one which will then allow us to select the a_node the is the cheapest and proceed to push it to 'b'.<br>